53947/triadblue/replit.md

 ConsoleBlue is a unified, password-protected task management and documentation hub built within the **TriadBlue Replit Account**.
 It serves as the command center for managing multiple sibling projects (BusinessBlueprint, HostsBlue, SwipesBlue, List It) that are also built under the same TriadBlue account.

+**Public Demo:** ConsoleBlue features a public demo dashboard at `/demo` (no login required) that showcases key features with mock data, allowing visitors to explore the platform's capabilities before signing in.

 **Organizational Structure:**
 - **TriadBlue** = Replit Account (top-level)
 - **ConsoleBlue** = Sub-project (this application)